mervecoskunn/lotus-project/README.md

 Declined Card Number: 4000000000009995
 Exp Date: Any date in the future using the format MM/YY
 CVN: any 3 digit number
-Postcode: any 5 numerals
 Any payments made using a valid debit/credit card will not be processed and the card will not be charged.
 No orders made will be fulfilled.

-For full Admin access to Django Admin panel with relevant sign-in credentials: [Lotus Admin](!!!!!!! django admin panelinin linkini ver!!!!!)
+For full Admin access to Django Admin panel with relevant sign-in credentials: [Lotus Django - Admin](https://lotus-project-433bebe152ef.herokuapp.com/admin/login/?next=/admin/)

-For access to Admin Dashboard frontend view with relevant sign-in credentials: [Lotus Admin Dashboard](!!!!frontend admin panelinin lionkini ver!!!!!)
+For access to Admin Dashboard frontend view with relevant sign-in credentials: [Lotus Admin Dashboard](https://lotus-project-433bebe152ef.herokuapp.com/auth/login/)
+If you want to login as super user, you should login as super user(admin) on login section.